 What you need to do is wash out your eyes immediately with water (not salt water).
 Let the water bathe your eyes.
 This will remove most of the sunscreen, but not all of it.
 Certain eye drops can be used to flush out the rest of the sunscreen.

-If you don’t wash the sunscreen out of your eyes right away, you risk infection which can lead to conjunctivitis, or pink eye.
-Pink eye can be caused by chemical exposure.
+If you don’t wash the sunscreen out of your eyes right away, you risk infection which can lead to pink eye.
+Pink eye, or conjunctivitis, can be caused by chemical exposure.

 Your vision may seem blurry for a few days following the incident, but it’s nothing to worry about.
 However, if you experience pain and continued blurred vision for more than a week, speak to your doctor immediately.

-Sunscreen is great for protection our skin from sun damage and skin cancer, but when it comes to our eyes, it can do more harm than good.
-Skip the eye area when applying sunscreen and opt for UV repelling sunglasses or sport goggles instead!
+Sunscreen is great for protecting our skin from sun damage and skin cancer.
+Our eyes especially need protection from the UV rays.
+But, when it comes to our eyes, sunscreen can do more harm than good.
+Skip the eye area when applying sunscreen.
+Opt for UV repelling sunglasses, wide-brimmed hats, and sports goggles instead!